TOI-2119: A transiting brown dwarf orbiting an active M-dwarf from NASA's TESS mission: Observations

-We also find a strong CaII H and Ca II K emission from the spectra of TOI-2119 (Figure \ref{fig:caII_HK}), so this provides additional evidence of the activity of this M-dwarf.
-There are no known published values for the S-index for this system that we can refer to here.
+We also find Ca II H and Ca II K emission from the spectra of TOI-2119 (Figure \ref{fig:caII_HK}), and although this provides some qualitative evidence for the star's activity, we do not have enough continuum flux around the Ca II H/K features to perform a proper S-index derivation using the techniques described in \cite{mayo2018} specifically for TRES.
+There are also no known published values for the S-index for this system that we can refer to here.
+Lastly, we do not detect an appreciable ``double-peaked'' behavior to the Ca II H/K features, which may be due to the fact that the self-absorption phenomenon lessens in intensity at lower stellar masses for certain features, including Mg II and Ca II \citep{wood2005}.